palpratik56/House-Price-Prediction/README.md

 | 11  | prefarea          | 545 non-null   | object  |
 | 12  | furnishingstatus  | 545 non-null   | object  |

 - 6 of them are integer and rest 7 are of object data type
+- There are 545 records , having 0 null values

 You can find the dataset in the `data` folder of this repository or download it from [Kaggle's House Prices dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).